Financial and Managerial Accounting for Managers

 - develop a master budget and understand the elements of control and strategy implications;

 - identify cost behaviour and its impact on the decision-making process;

 - use capital budgeting techniques and evaluate and prioritize investments;

 - understand and explain the importance of ethics and corporate social responsibility.

 Means of Assessment

 STUDENTS MUST WRITE BOTH THE MIDTERM(S) AND THE FINAL EXAMINATION TO OBTAIN CREDIT FOR THE COURSE.

 Burnley; Financial Accounting, latest edition, Wiley

 Jiambalvo, Managerial Accounting, latest edition, Wiley

-or other textbook(s) approved by the Accounting Department, and instructor compiled materials (if applicable)
+or other textbook(s) approved by the Accounting Department

 Faculty of Commerce and Business Administration approved calculator.